Alternative for Germany: Meuthen's leadership (2017–2022)

-In 2018, André Poggenburg, AfD's regional leader of the eastern Saxony-Anhalt state, resigned his post after making racist remarks concerning Turks and immigrants with dual citizenship.
-Poggenburg gave as reasons for his resignation a shift to the left in AfD when it jettisoned from extremists in order to appear more moderate to voters.
-In 2019, Poggenburg started a new far-right party, Aufbruch deutscher Patrioten – Mitteldeutschland, which planned to field candidates in state elections in Saxony, Thuringia, and Brandenburg in Fall 2019.
-In August 2019, party founder Poggenburg left AdP because his internal call to support AfD in the upcoming state elections of fall 2019 was denied.
+In 2018 André Poggenburg, AfD's regional leader of the eastern Saxony-Anhalt state, resigned his post after making racist remarks concerning Turks and immigrants with dual citizenship.
+In 2019, Poggenburg started a new far-right party, Aufbruch deutscher Patrioten – Mitteldeutschland (ADPM), which he left in August 2019 after his internal call to dissolve ADPM and to support AfD in the upcoming state elections of fall 2019 was denied.

-2021 federal election

 Ahead of the 2021 federal election, AfD campaigned with the slogan "Germany.
-But Normal", and took a position of opposing further lockdowns in response to the COVID-19 pandemic in Germany.
+But Normal" and took a position of opposing further lockdowns in response to the COVID-19 pandemic in Germany.
 Having moved further right on economic issues and remaining strongly right on socio-cultural issues, despite attempts to normalize, AfD's manifesto for the federal election was deemed to be still too radical for the party to take part in government.

 In the federal election, AfD saw a dip in national vote share by getting 10.3% of the vote, compared to 12.6% in 2017; however, the party emerged as the largest in the states of Saxony and Thuringia, and saw a strong performance in eastern Germany.
 The party's results drew a mixed analysis from AfD members and political commentators, the latter of whom attributed the slight decline to visible infighting, whereas AfD candidates such as Alice Weidel blamed media bias against the party.
-Political scientist Kai Arzheimer commented that the result "wasn't any appreciable increase, but it wasn't a disaster for them."
+The political scientist Kai Arzheimer commented that the result "wasn't any appreciable increase, but it wasn't a disaster for them."
 Arzheimer also posited that the result demonstrated that AfD had firmly established itself in German national politics but had not reached beyond its core support.
 AfD's top candidates Tino Chrupalla and Weidel praised the result as "solid", while party spokesman Jörg Meuthen stated that the party should reevaluate the result and aim on "sending strong signals towards the center" to win back new voters.
 Meuthen left the party in January 2022.

-2022 and 2023 state elections

-AfD held their three seats in the 2022 Saarland state election but lost all their seats in the 2022 Schleswig-Holstein state election.
-In the 2022 Lower Saxony state election in October the AfD won 9 more seats compared to 2017 to a total of 18.
-In the 2023 Berlin repeat state election, the AfD recorded a small upswing by gaining 4 seats compared to the 2021 election.